aaaaalexis/obsidian-pseudo-mica/README.md

 # Pseudo Mica for Obsidian

-Apply Mica, Mica Alt and Acrylic to your Obsidian vault.
-Requires Windows 11 22H2 and up.
+Swap background material and vibrancy effects on your Obsidian vault.
+Requires Windows 11 22H2 and up or macOS.